afiodorov/afiodorov.github.io/_posts/2015-10-24-bad-statistics-case-study-1.md

 negative examples we have seen*.
 Even if our data, \\(D\\), contained
 \\(10^{10^{10}}\\) tuples \\((0, 0)\\) it would have changed nothing.
-So this hypothesis testing agrees with our common sense: the number of negative examples doesn't teach us anything about the inference about positive examples.
+So this hypothesis testing agrees with our common sense: the number of negative examples doesn't teach us anything about the inference from positive examples.

 Observing a trillion of trillion of times how people don't eat substance
 \\(X\\) and don't get cancer tells us nothing about getting cancer if \\(X\\)